Average Electric Bill for Texas Residents

 The average electric bill in Texas

-Commercial electricity bills are typically more expensive than residential ones because businesses normally consume large amounts of power.
-However, commercial rates are normally lower to account for such high usage.
-The average commercial electric bill in Texas in 2023 was $748 per month.
-Nationally, the average annual commercial energy bill was $762.
+Commercial electricity bills are typically more expensive than residential ones because businesses consume more power.
+As a result, commercial rates are generally lower since they are sold in bulk.
+Texas’s average commercial electric bill in 2024 was $766 per month.
+Nationally, the average annual commercial energy bill was $778.

-Several factors impact the cost of electricity bills in Texas, including the size of your home.
+Several factors impact the cost of electricity bills in Texas, but one of the largest factors is the size of your home.
 Generally, homes with more square footage will consume more electricity because they rely on increased heating, cooling, lighting, and more.

 Monthly bill for a one-bedroom apartment